gbprod/cutlass.nvim/README.md

 }
 ```

-Installing `cutlass.nvim` will use blackhole register fordelete, change and select actions to.
+Installing `cutlass.nvim` will use blackhole register for delete, change and select actions.
 But maybe you want to redirect to a specific register, this option allows you to
 choose the register to use for each action.